 ELI reached a record of students compared to 2018, with around 50 students, thanks to strategic partners who recruit or represent the English Language Institute or the College of Staten Island.
 We would like to extend our gratitude to partners such as Hannan University (Osaka, Japan), InterStudy (Brazil), Parlana Tours (Peru), Gamha Uhak (South Korea), NCN (Japan), and more.
 We are sure we will have more students from these countries again next year and we look forward to adding more fun to our program!

-ELI in LinkedIn - New York Headquarters
+ELI at LinkedIn - New York Headquarters

 ELI students visited the headquarters of LinkedIn during the usual academic field trips ELI organizes for its students.
 LinkedIn is the largest professional social media giving employment-oriented services with more than 630 million members in 200 countries.